LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > incidental implementation choices or bugs affecting this result.

 A side note here: Transient Typed Racket is faster than Natural Typed Racket when we turn off blame.
-Exactly as a sanity check that this is not an artifact of our implementation we have coded up benchmarks in Python and we confirmed that in Reticulated the performance of Transient with blame is even worse than what we have observed in Typed Racket.
+As a sanity check that this is not an artifact of our implementation, we implemented some benchmarks in Python and confirmed that in Reticulated the performance of Transient with blame is even worse than what we have observed in Typed Racket.

 > *Natural and Transient Under the Same Roof (Section 3)*